learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 sc = pyspark.SparkContext('local[*]') # [*] represents a local context i.e. no cluster
 ```

 To test our code, we shall start with a single text file, hamlet.txt.
-First we shall set a file path variable.
+First, we will set a file path variable.

-set a file path variable `file` to the location of `hamlet.txt`
+set a file path variable `file` to the location of `text/hamlet.txt`

 ```python